dmoliveira/music_recommender/README.md

 ### Boost by Similarity and Popularity (Strategy A)
 Creates a feature vector from the tags present in the songs that have already been heard by the user.
 From this information, we seek the database for similar songs making up the weighting of tags by their frequency.

-- By default it is used -
+* Used by default.

 ### Boost by Followers (Strategy B)
 Explores music of the followers of the users and makes a ranking by frequent tags.

-- Not implemented yet. -
+* Not implemented yet.